GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

   If the key is not in the dictionary or if the value is :code:`None`, no action is taken.
 + :code:`"release": Optional[Callable[[], Any]]` Is called on all objects that are passed to a stencil after all computations have completed.
 If the key is not in the dictionary or if the value is :code:`None`, no action is taken.
+We do not have the intention to use it in our own storage implementation and it is added here to complement the :code:`"acquire"` method.
 + :code:`"touch": Optional[Callable[[], Any]]` Is called on all objects for which the underlying memory has been changed after all computations have completed.
 If the key is not in the dictionary or if the value is :code:`None`, no action is taken.